-The presence and effect of risk factors are determined during the LTSS assessment and PSS process.
+The presence and effect of risk factors must be determined during the LTSS assessment and PSS process.
 The assessment is specifically designed to assess and document risks an individual may possess.
 The PSS includes identified potential risk to the person's health and welfare.
 These risk factors are identified as concerns that cause significant impact to the person's life, functional capacity and overall health and safety.
 Risk factors include documented instances of abuse/neglect/exploitation, socially inappropriate behavior, communication deficits, nutrition concerns, environmental security and safety issues, falls, disorientation, emotional/mental functioning deficits, and lack of informal support.
 The person's involvement and choice are used to develop mitigation strategies for all identified risk.
-The person along with caregivers/supports are included in developing strategies and are encouraged to comply with strategies to help mitigate risk and ensure health and safety.
-This is assured by ongoing monitoring by MDRS and DOM.
+The person, along with caregivers/supports, is included in developing strategies and are encouraged to comply with strategies to help mitigate risk and ensure health and safety.
+This is assured by ongoing monitoring by the MDRS and DOM.
 Monthly and quarterly actions are required to review/assess the person's service needs, with a new PSS developed every twelve months.
 The case management team must also determine whether a condition or situation is present that requires specific intervention to prevent a decline in health and safety.

-Back up plans are developed by the MDRS case manager in partnership with the individual and their family/caregiver upon admission.
-The PSS may include back up providers chosen by the participant who will provide services when the assigned provider is unable to provide care.
+Back up plans are developed by the MDRS case manager in partnership with the person and their family/caregiver upon admission.
+The PSS must include back up providers chosen by the participant who will provide services when the assigned provider is unable to provide care.
 The person and/or their caregiver identify family members and/or friends who are able to provide services/support in the event of an emergency.
 The case manager will assist the person with locating potential PCA candidates for them to interview.
 During a community disaster or emergency, the MDRS case manager notifies MDRS State Office, who then notifies the local first response team (i.e. the Mississippi State Department of Health) of persons with special needs who may require special attention.
 The development of the PSS also includes developing an emergency preparedness plan (EPP) for all persons.
+The EPP includes emergency contact information as well as outlining the individual's evacuation plan/needs in case of a fire or natural disaster.